Jesus Wants Us To Fear God? (Part III)

 - I won’t mess with You, Jesus

-- Fear of God helps us to say no to sin (Exodus 20:20)
+- Fear of God helps us to say no to sin (Exodus 20:20);

-- Fear of God helps us to say yes to righteousness and Jesus (Luke 23:39-43);
+- Fear of God helps us to say yes to righteousness & Jesus (Luke 23:39-43);

-it is trusting in ourselves and living life our own way apart from the Bible (Proverbs 3:1-7).
+it is trusting in ourselves & living life our own way apart from the Bible (Proverbs 3:1-7).

-In this post I want to discuss two more characteristics of fearing God from the Bible:
+Let’s discuss two more characteristics of fearing God from the Bible:

 A healthy and Biblical fear of God helps us to not fear humans.